yesequin/Google_Data_Analytics_Course/README.md

     An operator is a symbol that identifies the type of operation or calculation to be performed in a formula.
 There are different types of operators:

-    - Assignment operators: Used to assign values to variables and vectors. “<-”
+    - Assignment operators: Used to assign values to variables and vectors.
+        - “<-”, “<<-”, “=”.
+Leftwards assignment
+        - “->”, “->>”.
+Rightwards assignment
-    - Arithmetic operators: Used to complete math calculations. “+”, ”-”, “*”, “/”…
+    - Arithmetic operators: Used to complete math calculations. “+”, ”-”, “*”, “/”, “%%” (modulus, returns the remainder after division), “%/%” (integer, returns an integer value after division), “^” (Exponent).
+    - Relational operators: also known as comparators, allow you to compare values. “<”, “>”, “!=”, “==”,…
     - Logical operators: Return a logical data type such as TRUE or FALSE.
 There are three primary types of logical operators (Zero is considered FALSE and non-zero numbers are taken as TRUE):
         - AND (sometimes represented as & or && in R)
         - OR (sometimes represented as | or || in R)